 Before I get started, let me first direct you to this post with my Facebook Lives from the trip so you can see the sights.
-Also, I’m going to write another post with more photos and info on the destinations themselves, but to keep this from turning into a giant post, this one is going to focus more on the cycling trip and what it was like.
+Also, I’m going to write another post with more photos and info on the destinations themselves for those of you who want to cycle Europe, but to keep this from turning into a giant post, this one is going to focus more on the cycling in France trip and what it was like.

 Because we live in the Maine-et-Loire, quite a distance from the start of the trip in Collioure, we left the day before and stayed the night in Toulouse.
 That way, we only had a couple of hours to drive on Saturday morning before checking in at our hotel.